mustgundogdu/PeterParser/README.md

 Its primary use is to help system administrators parse event logs into CSV format using PowerShell, as well as to facilitate the detection of specific and well-known AD attacks.

 ## Requirements
+### !
+Note: A properly configured SMB share named 'dcLog' should be created by default with NTFS permissions set correctly (restricted to authorized users only).
+If specifying a local file path instead of creating an SMB share is preferred, the '$Folder' variable in the 'shareChecking.ps1' file can be set to the file path.

 ## Event IDs